 PoM's port-wide 'Safety and Environment Management Plan' (SEMP), which is required under the Port Management Act 1995 (Vic) (PMA), is applicable for the subject area with the Port's environmental management requirements outlined within this guiding document.

-In accordance with the PMA, PoM's SEMP is required to be externally audited every three years by an auditor approved by the Minister for Ports and Freight.
-The last external audit in 2022 found the SEMP to be fully compliant with the PMA obligations.
-The next SEMP external audit is due to be undertaken in 2025.
+In accordance with the PMA, PoM's SEMP was externally audited in May 2022 by an auditor approved by the Minister for Ports and Freight and found to be fully compliant with the PMA SEMP obligations.

+The SEMP promotes: